GoogleCloudPlatform/nodejs-docs-samples/auth/README.md

 3. Set the environment variable `GOOGLE_CLOUD_PROJECT` to the project ID.

-4. To run the individual downscoping.ts test, the application default credentials principal should have the ability to create and delete a Cloud Storage bucket, you can change the `system-test` parameter in `package.json` to `mocha system-test/downscoping.test.js --timeout=30000` and run:
+4. To run the individual downscoping.js test, you can do:

-        $ npm run test
+        $ MATCH=downscoping npm run test-single

 ### Additional resources